 1. General Meetings

-General meetings shall be held monthly and may be held for the purpose of general discussion, guest speaker events, discussion panels, candidate meet and greets, or organizing party events.
+General meetings shall be held at the discretion of the party and may be held for the purpose of general discussion, guest speaker events, discussion panels, candidate meet and greets, or organizing party events.

 2. Business Meetings